 SEO for real estate investors couldn’t be any easier than with a Carrot site. :)

 PPC is another valuable asset for generating motivated leads.

 Google Ads can work so long as you have a solid strategy.
 Year after year, it’s one of our Carrot members’ top lead generation methods (behind organic leads).

 Our real estate investor members consistently get feedback that their Google Ads leads are closing between 1 in 10 to 1 in 15 leads per deal.

 Learn more about Google Ads for real estate investors in this ultimate guide.

 4. Direct Mail

-Real estate direct mail is one of the most tried and true methods for real estate investors to generate leads.
+Real estate direct mail is one of the most tried and true ways for investors to generate real estate leads.

 Although, a portion of mail ends up in the trash without a second look.

 The average mailbox is packed with junk mail, bills, and other correspondence from various sources telling you about deals or offering their services.
 It can be easy for an envelope containing information on real estate opportunities to land within the other noise.